oat-sa/taohub-articles/forge/Wiki/tao-mac.md

 -   Mamp does not start correctly, the Apache Server status does not switch on

 You may have already a server running on your local system and conflicting with MAMP.
-You will have to go into the preferences/ports and choose an alternate port to run your MAMP server/
+You will have to go into the preferences/ports and choose an alternate port to run your MAMP server

 -   I have MAMP running correctly but when I go on http://localhost/tao/install I get a 404 error.